Getting Started With OCaml

-When setting up an Irmin database in OCaml you will need to consider, at least, the content type and storage backend.
-This is because Irmin has the ability to adapt to existing data structures using a convenient type combinator (Irmin.Type), which is used to define contents for your datastore.
-Irmin provides implementations for String, Json and Json_value contents, but it is also very easy to make your own!
+When setting up an Irmin database in OCaml, you must at least consider the content type and storage backend.
+This is because Irmin has the ability to adapt to existing data structures using a convenient type combinator ([Irmin.Type]), which defines your datastore contents.
+Irmin provides implementations for String, JSON, and JSON_value contents, but it is also very easy to make your own!

 Irmin gives you a few options when it comes to storage:

-These packages define the way that the data should be organized, but not any I/O routines (with the exception of irmin-mem, which does no I/O).
+These packages define the way to organise the data but not any I/O routines (with the exception of irmin-mem, which does no I/O).
 These packages also provide .unix packages that provide the I/O routines needed to make Irmin work on Unix-like platforms.
 For example, you can use irmin-git.unix without having to implement any of the low-level I/O routines.
-Additionally, the irmin-mirage, irmin-mirage-git and irmin-mirage-graphql packages provide Mirage-compatible interfaces.
+Additionally, the irmin-mirage, irmin-mirage-git, and irmin-mirage-graphql packages provide Mirage-compatible interfaces.

-It's also possible to implement your own storage backend if you'd like -- nearly everything in Irmin is configurable thanks to the power of functors in OCaml!
-This includes the hash function, branch, key and metadata types.
-Because of this flexibility there are a lot of different options to pick from; I will do my best to explain the most basic usage in this section and begin introducing more advanced concepts in subsequent sections.
+It's also possible to implement your own storage backend, if you'd like.
+Nearly everything in Irmin is configurable, thanks to the power of functors in OCaml!
+This includes the hash function, branch, key, and metadata types.
+Due to this flexibility, there are many different options.
+The most basic usage is described in this section, and more advanced concepts will be introduced in subsequent sections.

-It is important to note that most Irmin functions return Lwt.t values, which means that you will need to use Lwt_main.run to execute them.
-If you're not familiar with Lwt then I suggest this tutorial.
+It is important to note that most Irmin functions return Lwt.t values, which means you must use Lwt_main.run to execute them.
+If you're not familiar with Lwt, then I suggest this tutorial.

 module Mem_store = Irmin_mem.KV.Make(Irmin.Contents.String)